Stevenzwzhai/zhihu-daily/README.md

 # zhihu-daily
-use vue to completea pwa
+use vue to complete a pwa